BenjaminBaehre/BenjaminBaehre/README.md

 - 👋 Hey, I'm Benny.
 I am the CEO of TimeToMine Studios.
 - 👀 We are a Development Studio and are creating stuff for our Minecraft Network.
-- 🌱 We are currently developing Plugins with Java.
+- 🌱 We are currently developing Spigot and Bungeecord Plugins with Java.
 - 📫 You can contact me via Email: craftingbenny@timetomine.net

 <!---